The 50 U.S. Cities With the Worst Air Quality

 Baltimore is located in central Maryland along the Patapsco River and the Chesapeake Bay.
 It is home to a large seaport, and the downtown area is centered on the gorgeous Inner Harbor.
 However, the Washington-Baltimore-Arlington area creates difficult geographic challenges “from air pollution from power plants, animal waste and fertilizer and pollutions washed off hard surfaces by runoff,” according to a CBS Baltimore report.
 The metropolitan area should begin by strengthening laws for power plant emissions.

 Stan Rohrer/iStock/Getty Images

 Youngstown is situated on the Mahoning River southeast of Cleveland.
-Originally a steel-manufacturing locus, today Youngstown is the only city in the United States whose population has decreased more than two percent in recent years.
+Originally a steel-manufacturing locus, today Youngstown is the only city in the United States with a population that has decreased more than 2 percent in recent years.
 Youngstown can reduce pollution by strengthening emissions controls, and Ohio is already well on its way: The U.S. Environmental Defense Fund Report recently named Ohio as a leader in reducing air emissions and creating jobs.